Elland Road: Rugby league

-Hunslet rugby league club shared the stadium from the 1983–1995 after the ground at the Elland Road Greyhound Stadium in Beeston closed in 1982 (from 1980 to 1982 the club played at the Mount Pleasant ground in Batley).
-The 1982 Challenge Cup Final Replay between Widnes and Hull FC was played there.
-Rugby League was played at international level when a Great Britain v.
-New Zealand test match was staged on 9 November 1985.
+Originally the home of Holbeck RLFC between 1897 and 1904, Elland Road has hosted rugby league throughout its history (at least 385 matches at present).
+The 1938 Championship Final between Leeds and Hunslet was hosted at the ground as a neutral venue; as was the 1982 Challenge Cup final replay between Widnes and Hull FC.
+10 Challenge Cup semi-finals have been played at the ground as were Yorkshire Cup finals between 1988 and 1993.

+Having previously used the ground for a few fixtures in the weekday evening BBC2 Floodlit Trophy due to their Parkside home not being floodlit, Hunslet rugby league club shared the stadium full time between 1983 and 1995 after leaving Parkside and subsequently playing at the Elland Road Greyhound Stadium (closed 1982).

+International Rugby League has often been played at Elland Road, including matches in two World Cups, Ashes Tests and competition finals.

 The stadium hosted the Tri-Nations Final in 2004, when a capacity crowd saw Australia beat Great Britain, 44–4, and again in 2005, in a match where 26,534 people watched New Zealand beat Australia 24–0.
 The 2009 Rugby League Four Nations Final between England and Australia was played there with a 16–46 win for Australia.
 On 19 November 2011 the 2011 Rugby League Four Nations Final between England and Australia was also played at the stadium resulting in an 8–30 win for Australia.

 Leeds Rhinos have played several matches at Elland Road.
-In the 1988 Yorkshire County Cup final, they beat Castleford Tigers 33–12.
-Due to the redevelopment of their traditional home of Headingley Stadium, the Rhinos will begin the 2018 Super League campaign with two league fixtures at Elland Road.
+They played tour matches there against New Zealand in 1908 and 1926.
+Due to the redevelopment of their traditional home of Headingley Stadium, the Rhinos began the 2018 Super League campaign with two league fixtures at Elland Road.
+They have also used the ground to host World Club Challenge matches.

-The record attendance for a rugby league match at Elland Road of 54,112 was set on 30 April 1938 for the Championship Final Replay between Leeds and Hunslet.
+The record attendance for a rugby league match at Elland Road of 54,112 was set on 30 April 1938 for the Championship Final between Leeds and Hunslet.
 The record for a Rugby League international of 39,468 was set on 20 November 1994 for the deciding 3rd Test of the 1994 Ashes series between Great Britain and Australia.

 Rugby league internationals

-Elland Road has also hosted 15 rugby league internationals.
+Elland Road has hosted 16 rugby league internationals.
 New Zealand's win over Australia in the 2005 Tri-Nations Final was Australia's first series or tournament loss since being defeated 2–0 by France at the end of the 1978 Kangaroo tour.
-A fifteenth international was played at the stadium when England played New Zealand in the 2018 Baskerville Shield.
-On 29 January 2019, it was announced that Elland Road would play host to a semi-final match in the 2021 Rugby League World Cup.
+Elland Road played host to a semi-final match in the 2021 Rugby League World Cup.

 Super League

 Elland Road hosted two of Leeds Rhinos' home Super League games during the redevelopment of Headingley Stadium.
+On 21 November 2023, it was announced that Elland Road would be the venue for the 2024 Magic Weekend.